smc/swanalekha/docs/browser/README.md

 ## NPM Package

-Swanalekha is available as a javascript library at NPM.
-See https://npmjs.com/package/swanalekha
+Swanalekha is available as a <a href="https://npmjs.com/package/swanalekha">javascript library at NPM</a>.

+For a Vue based application using Swanalekha, see this <a href="https://codesandbox.io/s/swanalekha-kqyxf">example</a>.